OEHC/praqma.com/_posts/2016-11-22-vmware-api-scripting.md

 Also notice that vCenter-only features will not work when using the API against a standalone ESXi host.
 For example using clusters or cloning a VM template.

+Finally, ESXi is installed with a 60-day trial license.

 # Now Some Code